-- (1) An appellant may withdraw an appeal at any time before the issuance of a decision on the merits by notifying the hearing office or by choosing not to continue to participate in a hearing.
-The appeal tribunal shall issue a withdrawal decision after determining that an appeal has been withdrawn. - (2) An appellant may submit a request to retract its withdrawal and reinstate an appeal.
-The retraction request shall be in writing and state the reason for the request.
-The appeal tribunal

-- may not grant a request to retract a withdrawal unless the request establishes good cause for the retraction and is received within 21 days after the withdrawal decision was electronically delivered or mailed to the appellant. - (3) If the hearing office receives a retraction request before the issuance of a withdrawal decision and the request establishes good cause for the retraction, the appeal tribunal shall acknowledge the request in writing to the appellant.
-If a timely retraction request is received by the hearing office after issuance of the withdrawal decision and the request establishes good cause for the retraction, the appeal tribunal shall issue a decision setting aside the withdrawal decision and the hearing office shall schedule another hearing. - (4) If the hearing office receives a retraction request before or after the issuance of a withdrawal decision and the request does not establish good cause for the retraction, the appeal tribunal shall deny the request in writing to the appellant.
+- (1) An appellant may withdraw its appeal at any time before the issuance of a decision on the merits by notifying the hearing office or by choosing not to continue to participate in a hearing.
+The administrative law judge shall issue a withdrawal decision after determining that an appeal has been withdrawn. - (2) An appellant may submit a request to retract its withdrawal and reinstate its appeal.
+The retraction request shall be in writing and state a reason for the request.
+The administrative law judge may not grant a request to retract a withdrawal unless the request establishes good cause for the retraction and is received within 21 days after the withdrawal decision was mailed to the appellant. - (3) If the hearing office receives a timely retraction request before the issuance of a withdrawal decision and the request establishes good cause for the retraction, the administrative law judge shall acknowledge the request by letter to the appellant.
+If a timely retraction request is received by the hearing office after issuance of the withdrawal decision and the request establishes good cause for the retraction, the administrative law judge shall issue a decision setting aside the withdrawal decision and the hearing office shall schedule another hearing. - (4) If the hearing office receives a retraction request before or after the issuance of a withdrawal decision and the request does not establish good cause for the retraction, the administrative law judge shall deny the request by letter to the appellant.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; am.
 (1) to (3), cr.
 (4), Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-(1) to (4) Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

-DWD 140.06 Notice of hearing; contents; to whom sent; issues not on notice of hearing; consolidation of issues.
-(1) The hearing office shall schedule a hearing at the earliest feasible time after the appeal is received.

-- (2) The notice of hearing shall state the time and place of the hearing, the department's statutory authority for convening the hearing and the issues to be heard.
-The hearing office shall electronically deliver or mail the notice of hearing to the last-known address of each party not less than 6 calendar days before the hearing, unless all parties waive the notice requirement. - (3) The appeal tribunal may receive evidence and render a decision on issues not listed on the notice of hearing if all parties are notified at the hearing and do not object. - (4) The hearing office may consolidate, for hearing or decision, issues involving the same parties or issues involving more than one appellant or respondent and arising out of the same or similar circumstances.
+- DWD 140.06 Notice of hearing; contents; to whom sent; issues not on notice of hearing; consolidation of issues.
+(1) The department shall schedule a hearing at the earliest feasible time after the appeal is received.
+The hearing office shall mail a notice of hearing to each party. - (2) The notice of hearing shall state the time and place of the hearing, the department's statutory authority for convening the hearing and the issues to be heard.
+The hearing office shall mail the notice of hearing to the last-known address of each party not less than 6 days before the hearing, unless all parties waive the notice requirement. - (3) The administrative law judge may receive evidence and render a decision on issues not listed on the notice of hearing if each party is so notified at the hearing and does not object. - (4) The hearing office may consolidate, for hearing or decision, issues involving the same parties or issues involving more than one appellant or respondent and arising out of the same or similar circumstances.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; am.
 (1) to (3), r. and recr.
 (4), Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-(1) to (3) Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.